 Makarov paused for a moment, twisting the giggling lock to his office, then stepping inside and heading straight to his desk, not even glancing at Lucy.

 For a long moment Lucy stood in the gap of the doorway, once again taking in the cluttered wonders of his office, shifting uncomfortably, unsure if she should continue standing or sit.

 The Headmaster fluttered near his desk, rummaging through his drawers in desperate search for something, mumbling furiously under his breath.

 "Sit."
-Makarov grunted distractedly, still searching through his desk, eyes flashing over the piles of junk stuffed in his drawers.
+Makarov commanded distractedly, still searching through his desk, eyes flashing over the piles of junk stuffed in his drawers.

-"AHA!"
-He shouted excitedly, holding the badge up like he had just claimed the Holy Grail.
+"Aha!"
+He shouted excitedly, holding the badge up.

 Lucy frowned anxiously, watching him with gauged amusement, unease spreading through her gut.